 HOW DO YOU STASH TOMATOES for offseason use?
 Roast them with herbs, then freeze the resulting goodness, says cookbook author Alana Chernila, for a wildly flavorful, versatile staple of year-round cuisine.
-Alana and I will be hosting a daylong garden-to-table workshop celebrating tomatoes and garlic September 6 at my place—and she joined me on radio this week with such recipes and tips to share.
+She offered such recipes and tips to share.

 In 2008, when I was shifting my life from city-dwelling corporate executive to rural dweller, I met Alana Chernila.
-We aren’t close in age—she’s a mother to two young girls—but I recognized in her right away some common essential elements.
+We aren’t close in age—she was at that time a mother to two young girls—but I recognized in her right away some common essential elements.

 The natural world was the anchor we were both intentionally gravitating back to—and we each were obsessed with having a well-stocked freezer and pantry (or else!).
 We were also both brewing books.
 Alana’s “The Homemade Pantry: 101 Foods You Can Stop Buying and Start Making,” has been lavished with praise from food luminaries including Mollie Katzen.
-She’s about to deliver the manuscript for her second book, “The Homemade Kitchen,” due out in fall 2015.
+She has since delivered the manuscript for her second book, “The Homemade Kitchen,” which arrived in fall 2015.
+“Eating from the Ground Up” came later, in 2018 (affiliate links).

 my q&a with alana chernila